-My today’s article describing the baby health care tips including hygiene and skin care for a newborn baby as his/her skin is extremely soft, sensitive and delicate and they can prone to the rashes, itching, irritation, dryness more frequently as compare to grown-up kids.
+Today’s article is all about baby health care tips including hygiene and skin care.
+Skin of a new born baby is extremely soft, sensitive and delicate and they can prone to the rashes, itching, irritation, dryness more frequently as compare to grown-up kids.

 Importance Of Newborn’s Bath: